-Much of Sarasota Bay's shoreline has been hardened through the use of seawalls.
-While seawalls are meant to protect property from erosion and flooding, they can cause erosion to adjacent unhardened areas.
+Much of Sarasota Bay's shoreline has been hardened through the use of seawalls and revetments.
+While seawalls are meant to protect property from erosion and flooding, they can cause erosion landward ofto adjacent unhardened areas.
 There are negative environmental impacts from hardened shorelines - loss of natural habitat for fishes, birds and shore-based life and loss of natural filtration of pollutants.

 Living shorelines (LSL) provide a natural option to hardened shores.
 Through the use of plants, rock, and other natural elements, properly-placed and constructed LSLs provide resiliency to erosion, wave energy and storms.
 They filter pollutants, provide habitat, and create a more aesthetically pleasing coastline.

 This simple demonstration shows the incredible service mangroves provide to shorelines.